honglu2875/jag/README.md

 I want to write a custom deep learning framework with **the computation graphs** being the first class citizens.
 Everything else goes around that.

+In other words, I want it to become an IR (intermediate representation) as graphs that targets high-level deep-learning frameworks such as PyTorch/Tensorflow/JAX, rather than low-level backends such as CUDA/MKL.

 Why:
 1. For my own learning
 2. A computation graph is universal: it doesn't care about the language as long as you implement each node operation.